Appleby railway station: Gallery

 The watering crane stood at the end of platform 2 waiting to water the next steam engine.

 6201 Princess Elizabeth at Appleby about to stop to take on water.

-46233 Duchess of Sutherland parked up opposite the water tank and crane while working a southbound railtour.
+46233 Duchess of Sutherland parked up opposite the water tank and spout while working a southbound railtour.

 45596 Bahamas stopped in platform taking on water while working "The Bahamas Renaissance II" railtour north to Carlisle on Feb 16th 2019.

-46115 Scots Guardsman taking on water from the crane while working a southbound "Winter Cumbrian Mountain Express" on Feb 8th 2020.
+46115 Scots Guardsman taking on water from the spout while working a southbound "Winter Cumbrian Mountain Express" on Feb 8th 2020.